Bachelor of Science (B.S.) Major in Geography Urban and Regional Planning

 1. The general education core curriculum courses are listed in the degree plan below along with the statewide component code number.
 See the General Education Core Curriculum section of this catalog for the Texas State requirements and options in the core curriculum, including Honors courses.

-2. This major requires students to select a minor area of study from the approved list of Undergraduate Minors offered at Texas State.
-Students interested in entering the professional planning field are strongly advised to consider a minor in Public Administration, Business Administration, or Construction Science and Management.
-Other minors may be appropriate depending upon your interests and career goals.
-Discuss other possible options with your academic advisor.
+2. This major requires students to select a minor from the approved list of Undergraduate Minors offered at Texas State.
+Students interested in entering the professional planning field are strongly advised to consider a minor in Public Administration, Business Administration, or Construction Science and Management; however, other minors may be appropriate depending on a student's interests and career goals.
+Students are encouraged to meet with an academic advisor to review minor options and degree requirements.

 3. This major requires a minimum of 36 semester credit hours of Geography courses.